cloudflare/workers-sdk/.changeset/soft-turtles-exercise.md

 "workers-playground": patch
 ---

-Add Wrangler CTA to the playground
+feat: Add Wrangler CTA to the playground